Home Blog Blue Sclera: Causes, Risks, and Functions of the Black Sclera

 Medication That May Result In Blue Sclera

-In elderly adults, medicine is typically the cause of blue sclera, rather than a genetic condition.
-This blue hue may be caused by some drugs.
+In elderly adults, medicine is typically the cause of blue sclera rather than a genetic condition.
+Some drugs may cause this blue hue.
 Discuss any adverse effects you are having with your physician.
 Changing treatments or modifying your dosage can frequently help resolve issues.

 Minocycline